santheesh52/login/README.md

 Login and Registration System with PHP & MySQL
 This project is a simple user authentication system that allows users to register, login, and view/edit their profile.
 It is built using PHP and MySQL for the backend.

-Features
+<h1>Features</h1>
   User Registration
   User Login
   Profile Page (View and Edit Profile)
   Password Encryption (using PHP's password hashing) Session-based Authentication
   Form Validation
 Prerequisites
 XAMPP/WAMP server (for running PHP and MySQL locally) MySQL Database